jimdigriz/cv/src/40-employment.md

             deploy Tandberg video conferencing service and QA testing

+            automated the migration of 1000 user accounts from Netware to Google for Education

             documentation for end-users (main website) and colleagues

 2003-2005   **[Parbin Ltd - MetroNet, London](http://www.metronet.co.uk)**